5 Myths About Starting a Podcast—Debunked

 Myth 5: You Have to Be Famous to Succeed

-You might think you need a huge following or name recognition to start a podcast, but that couldn’t be further from the truth.
+You might think you need a huge following or name recognition to build an audience.
+You don't.